 - Spring: Easter

-- Summer: Saint-Jean Day, and much more recently, the Fête de la Musique (Music World Day).
+- Summer: Saint John’s Day, and much more recently, the Fête de la Musique (Music World Day).

 - Autumn: Toussaint (All Saints’ Day)

-In the rural world, some of these festivals had enormous social and religious importance.
-Nowadays, the emphasis is more on their festive and/or commercial aspect.
+Some of these festivals had enormous social and religious importance in the rural world.
+Nowadays, the emphasis is more on their festive and/or commercial aspects.

 The dates of the four seasons in France

-The dates of the seasons are based on the dates of the equinoxes and solstices provided by the Institute of Celestial Mechanics and Ephemeris Calculation.
+The seasons’ dates are based on the equinoxes and solstices provided by the Institute of Celestial Mechanics and Ephemeris Calculation.

 Staggered seasons in question

-As a result of recent observation, there seems to be a discrepancy between the official dates of the seasons and the weather.
+As a result of recent observations, there seems to be a discrepancy between the official dates of the seasons and the weather.